StuartHigham/Stage-3-Report-Scripts/README.md

-Please ensure all csv data is kept in base directory.
+To run scripts, ensure that csv accelerometer data is kept in base directory.